awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 The Amazon FreeRTOS demo applications have two common components:
 + Network Manager
-+ BLE Mobile SDK demo application
++ Bluetooth Low Energy Mobile SDK demo application

 ### Network Manager<a name="ble-demo-network-manager"></a>

 Network Manager manages your microcontroller's network connection\.
-It is located in your Amazon FreeRTOS directory at `/demos/common/network_manager/aws_iot_network_manager.c`\.
-If the Network Manager is enabled for both Wi\-Fi and BLE, the demos start with BLE by default\.
-If the BLE connection is disrupted, and your board is Wi\-Fi\-enabled, the Network Manager switches to an available Wi\-Fi connection to prevent you from disconnecting from the network\.
+It is located in your Amazon FreeRTOS directory at `demos/network_manager/aws_iot_network_manager.c`\.
+If the Network Manager is enabled for both Wi\-Fi and Bluetooth Low Energy, the demos start with Bluetooth Low Energy by default\.
+If the Bluetooth Low Energy connection is disrupted, and your board is Wi\-Fi\-enabled, the Network Manager switches to an available Wi\-Fi connection to prevent you from disconnecting from the network\.

-To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `demos/vendor/board/common/config_files/aws_iot_network_config.h` \(where the *vendor* is the name of the vendor and the *board* is the name of the board that you are using to run the demos\)\.
+To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `vendors/<vendor>/boards/<board>/aws_demos/config_files/aws_iot_network_config.h` \(where the *vendor* is the name of the vendor and the *board* is the name of the board that you are using to run the demos\)\.

-For example, if you have both BLE and Wi\-Fi enabled, the line that starts with `#define configENABLED_NETWORKS` in `aws_iot_network_config.h` reads as follows:
+For example, if you have both Bluetooth Low Energy and Wi\-Fi enabled, the line that starts with `#define configENABLED_NETWORKS` in `aws_iot_network_config.h` reads as follows:

 ```
 #define  configENABLED_NETWORKS  ( AWSIOT_NETWORK_TYPE_BLE | AWSIOT_NETWORK_TYPE_WIFI )
 ```

-To get a list of currently supported network connection types, see the lines that begin with `#define AWSIOT_NETWORK_TYPE` in `lib/include/aws_iot_network.h`\.
+To get a list of currently supported network connection types, see the lines that begin with `#define AWSIOT_NETWORK_TYPE` in `aws_iot_network.h`\.

-### Amazon FreeRTOS BLE Mobile SDK Demo Application<a name="ble-sdk-app"></a>
+### Amazon FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application<a name="ble-sdk-app"></a>

-The Amazon FreeRTOS BLE Mobile SDK demo application is located in the [Android SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-android-sdk/tree/beta/app) under `amazon-freertos-ble-android-sdk/app` and the [iOS SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-ios-sdk/tree/beta/Example/AmazonFreeRTOSDemo) under `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo`\.
+The Amazon FreeRTOS Bluetooth Low Energy Mobile SDK demo application is located in the [Android SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-android-sdk) under `amazon-freertos-ble-android-sdk/app` and the [iOS SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-ios-sdk) under `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo`\.
 In this example, we use screenshots of the iOS version of the demo mobile application\.

 **Note**
 If you are using an iOS device, you need Xcode to build the demo mobile application\.
 If you are using an Android device, you can use Android Studio to build the demo mobile application\.